musebe/musebecodes/packages/personal-blog-lite/content/blog/Image_Generator/index.md

 ### **Image Display Component**

-At this point we have transformed and stored all the images to faunadb.
-The next step is to create a component that will hold each individual image on the main page.
-Inside the components folder create a `PosterItem` file and add the following to it.
+At this point, we have transformed and stored all the images to faunadb.
+The next step is to create a component that will hold each image on the main page.
+Inside the components, folder create a `PosterItem` file and add the following to it.

 ```
 import Image from 'next/image';